 Check out our Six Top Reasons to Visit Belize This Summer.
 Now you “foodies” can add fruit sampling to the list!

 The warm climate and sunny days mean many fruits are available here year-round.
 Local bananas, delicious oranges, pineapple, papaya and more are always available but in the summer, the seasonal, more delicate and definitely more exotic fruits start hitting the fruit stands.
-Here are eight of my favorites that are fun to try when you visit Ambergris Caye in the spring and summer.
+Here are eight of my favorite Belize fruits that are fun to try when you visit Ambergris Caye in the spring and summer.

 2. Soursop (Guanabana)